opencog/learn/README-Natural.md

    at most ten-thousand sentences each; larger files cause trouble if the counting needs to be restarted.

+   However, if the intent is to scrape web pages or PDF documents, take a look at "Ingestum", https://gitlab.com/sorcero/community/ingestum

 Fake Language Corpora
 ---------------------